holepunchto/dht-rpc/README.md

 The query method returns a stream encapsulating the query, that is also an async iterator.
 Each `data` event contain a DHT reply.
 If you just want to wait for the query to finish, you can use the `await stream.finished()` helper.
-After completion the closest nodes are stored in `stream.closest` array.
+After completion the closest nodes are stored in `stream.closestNodes` array.

 #### `node.destroy()`